nadezdaalexandrovna/transcanno/README.md

 - Intuitive transcription and annotation environment.
 The annotator uses hot keys or buttons triggering pop-up menus in oder to annotate.
 - Intuitive annotation scheme definition environment.
 - Version Control: Changes to each page transcription are recorded and may be viewed to follow the edit history of a page.
 - Presentation: Readers can view transcriptions in a multi-page format or alongside page images.
-They can also read all the pages that mention a subject

 ### License